bnuredini/jodoro/README.md

 ## trying it out

-### releases
+### installing

-Head over to the [Releases](https://github.com/bnuredini/jodoro/releases) page and select the appropriate installer depending on your operating system.
+Head over to the [Releases](https://github.com/bnuredini/jodoro/releases) page and select the appropriate installer for your operating system.
 If you can't find your system listed there, you can try to build the project locally.

 ### building locally